The weatherman thinks we will have a high around 80° today but the

 |

 where we begin.
-This is the Erbie Campground Spur Trail, that takes us below the road east to the Buffalo River
+This is the Erbie Campground Spur Trail, which follows below the road east.
+We notice how ‘lush’ everything

 is getting, thick greenery all around.

-Up some natural stone steps, we soon come to the end of the spur at the
+Up some natural stone steps we soon come to the end of the spur at the

-intersection with the BRT.
+intersection with the Buffalo River Trail.

 |